flumeapp/help.flumeapp.com/preferences/general.md

 - Dock and menu bar
 - Menu bar only

+Clicking on the status bar icon will toggle the windows front-most status, similar to [Global show/hide window](#global-show-hide-window) keyboard shortcut.

 If set to "Menu bar only", it is a macOS feature that the macOS menubar will not update when Flume is in focus.
 To access Flume's preferences again, right-click on Flume's menubar icon.

 <p style="text-align: center; margin-top: 1em;"><img src="/preferences/assets/menubar.png" width="60%" height="60%" /></p>